allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

 });
 ```
 ### State requirements by giving tests descriptive names
-Test’s name mentioned about handling a happy path, but I didn’t know what the happy
+Test’s name mentioned handling a happy path, but I didn’t know what the happy
 path was...
 The problem was that the name was too generic.
 A happy path could be
 anything.
 I went through the whole test.
 It seemed to check if the date picker
 selects no date when the checkbox is checked.
 Since the checkbox was checked by